 So what can we do?
 Issue forth the coconut oil!!

-There are literally thousands of bacteria in our mouths.
-Some of them are friendly and some are not so friendly.
+There are thousands of bacteria in our mouths, some friendly, and others not so friendly.
 The bacteria cause a thin film to stick to our teeth – and that’s plaque.
-While some plaque is normal, too much plaque can cause an array of problems, like bad breath, bleeding gums, cavities and yellow teeth.
+While some plaque is normal, too much plaque can create an array of problems, like bad breath, bleeding gums, cavities and yellow teeth.

 The best Coconut oil teeth whitening recipes: